 10. Be Realistic

 At the end of the day, saving is going to absolutely suck if you aren't being realistic.
-Don’t try and save $8K for a European holiday on a part-time wage, 5 weeks out from your proposed trip.
-Well, try, but don’t be disappointed if you don’t make it, and, you know, maybe don’t go into debt by still going to Europe.
+Don’t try and save $8K for a holiday on a part-time wage, five weeks out from your proposed trip.
+Well, try, but don’t be disappointed if you don’t make it, and, you know, maybe don’t go into debt by still going.
 Don’t think that putting aside a bit of money every pay cheque, even if it’s measly, isn’t worth it.
 Think in percentages, not dollars.
 It might feel silly putting $30 a week into savings, but who’ll be laughing when you’re sitting back in your mansion that overlooks the beach?